dreww/help.github.com/_posts/2012-03-07-linux-verify-ssh.markdown

 	The fingerprints are the hexidecimal strings, e.g. <code>22:d4:ab:9d:be:a9:4f:86:a2:05:45:88:0d:14:ea:e8</code>.

-	Now open <https://github.com/settings/ssh> and make sure the fingerprints attached to your GitHub account match the fingerprints in Terminal.app.
+	Now open <https://github.com/settings/ssh> and make sure the fingerprints attached to your GitHub account match the fingerprints in Terminal.

 3. <span class="step-title">Fingerprints don't match?</span>